Skip to content

 In 2011, according to the earlier post, you found out that not 20%, but only 17% of the vouchers sold that year were not redeemed.
 That brings me to a pot of 1,190,000 euros.
 Which is indeed a decrease of 210,000 euros from the previous year.
 Yet you then decided to cut the BPP by 400,000 euros.
 Did the rest (now 390,000 euros) go to losses?

-So in 2012, 1,190,000 euros would have come in again (3% less than the 20% budgeted), but that was again grounds for a budget cut of another 400,000 euros.
+So, in 2012, 1,190,000 euros would have come in again (3% less than the 20% budgeted), but this again prompted a budget cut of another 400,000 euros.
 So the tally of the annual loss now stands at €790,000.

 A third consecutive year again yielded 1.19 million, according to your story, but was still reason to cut the budget again by 4 tonnes.
 The annual loss now stands at 1.19 million, equalling the release.
 The fourth year the budget would go to zero, again because of the declared drop from 20% to 17%.
 So the loss this year stands at 1.59 million.
 Cumulatively, I note a gap of €3,960,000.
 A gap that thus had indeed existed much longer (perhaps a decade longer) than you stated in your previous mail.
 I quote, "At some point (in about 2011), we (both bpp and sptc) notice that more is being cashed in than usual, but we don't know how much it will be".

 The wording 'more than usual' I think you put in to indicate that an isolated, new event took place.
-That was your response to our formulation that a dead body had been found in the cupboard.
+That was your response to our formulation that a corpse had been found in the cupboard.
 I define the term 'dead body in the cupboard' as the unexpected discovery of the result of a serious past event, which went unnoticed all these years because it had been kept hidden.

 You found out 'sometime in 2011′ that so there had been miscalculations in all those years before and a deficit of 1.5 million.
 Now it turns out that the gap was much bigger.
 Surely I can assume that you made an annual report every year, and looked at how much money came in and how much was spent every year?
 So why was this not discovered earlier?